Matthew Nielsen

 Matthew Peter Nielsen (born 3 February 1978) is an Australian professional basketball coach and former player who is an assistant coach for the San Antonio Spurs of the National Basketball Association (NBA).
 He served as an assistant coach for the Perth Wildcats of the National Basketball League (NBL) from 2015 to 2019.

 Early life and career

 Nielsen was born in the Sydney suburb of Penrith.
 He played as a junior for Newcastle Basketball Association and attended St Marys Senior High School.

-In 1995, Nielsen played for the Sydney Sky in the SEABL and made his NBL debut with the Sydney Kings as a development player.
+In 1995, Nielsen played for the Sydney Sky in the South East Australian Basketball League (SEABL) and made his NBL debut with the Sydney Kings as a development player.
 In 1996, he moved to Canberra to attend the Australian Institute of Sport (AIS).
-He played for the AIS in the SEABL.
+He played for the AIS men's team in the SEABL.
 He was named SEABL East Youth Player of the Year in 1995 and 1996.
 He played six games for the Sky in 1997 and played for the Penrith Panthers in the SEABL in 2000.